 ls,read,status - one output format: structured JSON

-- one provider abstraction over multiple backends
+- one provider abstraction over your storage backends

 Where MCP fits